cpkb-bluezoo/gumdrop/README.md

 The gumdroprc file is used to configure gumdrop.

-The gumdrop server provides a complete 2.4 servlet container.
+The gumdrop server provides a functional J2EE servlet container.
 An example web application and configuration is provided in the web directory.
 There is also a Manager web application that can be used to administer the container.
 Complete support for version 4.0 of the servlet specification